iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted160012/report.md

 > How does this work?
 I read online but I don't get how it can tell if you have covid or not.
 Does it take the positive people's identities and connect it with the phone or do people with covid have to manually put in that they tested positive?
 If they have to manually put it in, it's unlikely that they will.
 I give it 2 stars for the effort but I don't understand how its suppose to tell who has covid or not.<br> :date: __2021-02-26 00:53:52__

-> CA Notify used to appear on my phone, but I can't see it anymore.
-I tried to download it again, and my computer says that CA Notify is installed on my phone.
-Why can't I see it there?<br> :date: __2021-02-24 20:14:24__

 #### 1-star reviews